Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

 The terminals of the SKALA4.1 antenna are located at its vertex.
-A customised end cap (Extended Data Fig. \ref{fig:antenna_end_caps}b) allows the antenna terminals to be connected by a low-loss coaxial cable to the GINAN receiver's RF switch, located in a small enclosure at the base of the antenna (Extended Data Fig. \ref{fig:receiver_small_box}).
-Since the switch serves as the calibration plane, the cable characteristics need to be determined and the data corrected for the cable transfer function and additive noise.
-The \qty{3.1}{m} cable was positioned inside the antenna strut with its end disconnected, and a temperature probe was added midway down its length.
-A \qty{50}{\ohm} termination was connected at the end of the cable and the GINAN radiometer was cycled through its measurements and calibration steps.
+A customised end cap (Supplementary Fig.~\ref{fig:antenna_end_caps}b) allows the antenna terminals to be connected by a low-loss coaxial cable to the GINAN receiver's RF switch, located in a small enclosure at the base of the antenna (Extended Data Fig.~\ref{fig:receiver_small_box}).
+Since the switch serves as the calibration reference plane, the cable characteristics need to be determined and the data corrected for the multiplicative cable transfer function and additive thermal noise.
+The \qty{3.1}{m} cable was positioned inside the antenna strut with its top end disconnected at the antenna vertex, and a temperature probe was added midway down its length.
+A precision \qty{50}{\ohm} termination was connected at the top end of the cable in place of the antenna and the GINAN radiometer was cycled through its measurements and calibration steps.
 This was repeated with the termination replaced by a precision open circuit and then a precision short.
+The cable was at ambient temperature during this calibration measurement.
 The GINAN receiver calibration process provided accurate measurements of the impedance and thermal emission spectrum of the cable with these terminations.
 These measured quantities are related to the cable attenuation, physical temperature, velocity factor and characteristic impedance and hence were used to solve for these properties.

-The thermal spectrum emerging from the cable may be considered to be composed of three parts: (i) thermal emission directed downstream towards the receiver, (ii) thermal emission that is directed upstream away from the receiver and is then reflected back towards it due to the impedance mismatch between the cable and the \qty{50}{\ohm}, open or short termination, and (iii) the interference term between the coherent parts of these two noise components.
+The noise-temperature spectrum emerging from the cable may be considered to be composed of three parts: (1) thermal emission generated in the cable resistance and directed downstream towards the receiver; (2) thermal emission generated in the cable resistance that is directed upstream away from the receiver and then reflected back by the impedance mismatch between the cable and the \qty{50}{\ohm}, open or short termination; and (3) interference between the coherent parts of the random voltages corresponding to these two noise components.
 These receiver noise components may be modelled as noise waves \citep{1130490}.
-The models for impedance and emission spectra are fit to the measurements and cable properties derived.
-Extended Data Fig. \ref{fig:Cable} shows the solutions derived from these measurements, for cable attenuation, velocity factor, and complex cable characteristic impedance.
+The models for cable impedance and cable emission spectra are fitted to the measurements made by the VNA and spectrometer and cable properties derived.
+Supplementary Fig.~\ref{fig:Cable} shows the solutions derived from these measurements, for cable attenuation, velocity factor, and complex cable characteristic impedance.